pstoute/clean-testimonials/readme.txt

 2. new_testimonial_email - Filter which email address which the new testimonial notification email is sent to.
 Defaults to administrator email.
 3. new_testimonial_confirmation_message - Filter the text which is displayed when a new testimonial is received.
 4. new_testimonial_failure_message - Filter the text which is displayed when a testimonial submission fails.
+5. ct_disable_captcha - Return true to disable captcha on the testimonial submission form

+= Available actions =
+The following actions are available in Clean Testimonials so you can customise it to your liking.
+1. ct_before_render_testimonial - Fires before a testimonial is rendered.
+Passes in $testimonial and $context
+1. ct_after_render_testimonial - Fires after a testimonial is rendered.
+Passes in $testimonial and $context

 = I am a developer, what can you tell me? =